-KSI-501 is our second investigational medicine, also built on Kodiak's ABC Platform, KSI-501 is a first-in-class bispecific ABC designed to inhibit two mechanisms implicated in retinal diseases: vascular endothelial growth factor ("VEGF") and interleukin-6 (IL-6).
+KSI-501 is our first-in-class bispecific investigational medicine designed to inhibit two mechanisms implicated in retinal diseases: vascular endothelial growth factor ("VEGF") and interleukin-6 ("IL-6").
 IL-6 is a pro-inflammatory cytokine and growth factor implicated in the pathophysiology of multiple retinal diseases and, in conditions for which anti-VEGF treatment is used, elevated levels of ocular IL-6 have been associated with poor anti-VEGF treatment response.
-KSI-501 is a trap-antibody fusion biopolymer conjugate designed to provide potent inhibition of (i) VEGF-mediated angiogenesis and vascular permeability through a soluble decoy receptor inhibiting the binding of VEGF-A and PLGF to their cognate receptors and (ii) IL-6 mediated inflammation through an antibody that binds soluble interleukin-6, inhibiting its binding to both soluble and membrane-bound IL-6 receptors.
+The bispecific mechanism of action of KSI-501 is designed to provide potent inhibition of (i) VEGF-mediated angiogenesis and vascular permeability through a soluble decoy receptor inhibiting the binding of VEGF-A and PLGF to their cognate receptors and (ii) IL-6 mediated inflammation through an antibody that binds soluble interleukin-6, inhibiting its binding to both soluble and membrane-bound IL-6 receptors.
 In cell-based assays, KSI-501 inhibits angiogenesis and also normalizes inner and outer blood retinal barriers; dual inhibition of VEGF and IL-6 by KSI-501 confers superior normalization of cell morphology and junctional biology compared to either anti-VEGF or anti-IL-6 monotherapy.
-We believe KSI-501 has the potential to become a new category of retinal medicines with greater therapeutic efficacy than existing therapies while also benefiting from the promising long-interval durability of Kodiak's ABC Platform.
-We announced dosing of the first patient in the Phase 1 study of KSI-501 in April 2023.
-The study is currently ongoing in the United States to evaluate the safety, tolerability and bioactivity of KSI-501 in DME patients.
+We believe KSI-501 has the potential to become a new category of retinal medicines with greater therapeutic efficacy than existing therapies.
+KSI-501 is currently being studied in a Phase 1 trial in the United States to evaluate the safety, tolerability and bioactivity of KSI-501 initially in DME patients.
+The Phase 1 study has recently completed enrollment of patients across all dose levels.
+In light of the emergence of late onset cataracts observed with tarcocimab in GLEAM and GLIMMER, we intend to explore development of KSI-501 both as (i) its unconjugated protein which is itself a novel bispecific anti-IL-6 antibody / anti-VEGF trap fusion protein and (ii) its bioconjugate form.